yapshinn/moe-kuochuansec/_applied-learning-programme/Secondary 3.md

-<p> Students are given opportunities to be journalists where they work on their articles which will be published in the school’s semestral publication Espoir.</p>
+<p style="text-align:justify;"> Students are given opportunities to be journalists where they work on their articles which will be published in the school’s semestral publication Espoir.</p>